Can Pre-Approval Affect Credit Score?

 - The credit provider.

 - The credit amount you applied for.

 - The reason for the enquiry.

 Generally speaking, banks aren’t comfortable lending to someone who has made any more than one or two enquiries over a 6-month period.

 What’s changed with credit reporting?

-Since 12 March 2014, credit reporting agencies like Veda (which will likely be rebranded as Equifax in March 2017) have been collecting information from some credit providers about when an account is open and closed.
+Since 12 March 2014, credit reporting agencies like Equifax (which used to be Veda Advantage) have been collecting information from some credit providers about when an account is open and closed.